yuiyuiui/ACFlowSensitivity.jl/docs/som/flow.md

 # Differentiation

-Difficult: it does not follow a general MCMC and it's hard to get any information about its distribution and thus it's hard to get the derivative of the expectation: $A_{\text{out}}$.
+Difficulty: it does not follow a general MCMC and it's hard to get any information about its distribution and thus it's hard to get the derivative of the expectation: $A_{\text{out}}$.